 Not only did Woodson help found the organization, he returned to the YMCA just over a decade later to announce a plan to designate the second week of every February as “Negro History Week,” the precursor to what we now celebrate as African American History Month.
 ASALH created Negro History Week in 1926.
 Woodson selected the week to coincide with the birthdays of Frederick Douglass and Abraham Lincoln.
 Each year, Woodson established a national theme for the celebration.
 Since 1976, ASALH extended the celebration for the entire month of February.

 The organization publishes The Journal of African American History (formerly The Journal of Negro History), and the Black History Bulletin (formerly the Negro History Bulletin).
 In 2005, ASALH established the ASALH Press, reissuing Carter G. Woodson's Mis-Education of the Negro.
 The same year ASALH established The Woodson Review, a magazine that promotes its Annual Black History Theme, including it as part of its Black History Kit.
 In 2005, ASALH discovered a previously unpublished manuscript by its founder, Carter G. Woodson, and published it in a special edition as Carter G. Woodson's Appeal: The Lost Manuscript Edition.

 The Chicago Branch is one of the oldest Branches of the Association.
 We ould like you to become a part of our mission.
 We are committed to supporting ASALH at the national level, as well as, being prevalent at the local level, by connecting and engaging its members in meaningful activities and programs.
 If you are passionate about what we're doing?
 Let us know!
 We are always looking for volunteers to help us make our vision a reality.
 We'll help you find a way to volunteer that best suits you.
 We're excited to have you join the team!

-What's going on this month?
-Check out our currents events!
+What's going on?
+Check out our current and upcoming events!

 4315 S. Vernon, Chicago, IL 60653, us